 Up next, Vladimir Lenin, on one of several Soviet banknotes to bear his likeness.
 The murders carried out during and immediately after the Bolshevik Revolution number in the hundreds of thousands.
 The overall death toll of Marxist-Leninist ideologies in the Soviet Union and the neighboring states easily exceeds ten million, much of it credited to Lenin's protege, Joseph Stalin:

 Closer to modern day, we have Saddam Hussein, the absolute ruler of Iraq up until his capture and eventual execution by the forces aligned with the United States of America.
+Saddam espoused a blend of nationalism and secular socialism.
 It is estimated that at least 200,000 people were murdered by Hussein's regime, and some researchers place the number closer to 600,000:

 Next up: a more clear-cut rogue, Bashar al-Assad of Syria, still presiding.
-A ruthless ruler during a period of a bloody civil war.
+Another ruthless, notionally socialism-aligned ruler during a period of a bloody civil war.
 The regime's death toll is estimated in the excess of 100,000, with numerous war crimes against civilian populations documented along the way: